postsharp/Metalama.Documentation/content/conceptual/aspects/advising/sharing-state.md

 # Sharing state with advice

-When you need to share _compile-time_ state between different pieces of advice, or between your implementation of the `BuildAspect` method and the advice, there are several strategies available to you.
+When you need to share _compile-time_ state between different pieces of advice or between your implementation of the `BuildAspect` method and the advice, there are several strategies available to you.

 > [!NOTE]
 > This article is about sharing _compile-time_ state.
 If you need to share _run-time_ state with advice, a different strategy must be adopted.
 For instance, you could introduce a field in the target type and utilize it from several advice methods.